 Oregon IPM Center launches their new YouTube Channel

-USPest.org's new PUSH scheduled notification service!
+USPest.org's PUSH scheduled notification service!

-- USPest.org introduces their new free PUSH notification system for the online phenology and degree-day based models.
+- USPest.org introduces a free PUSH notification system for the online phenology and degree-day based models.
 This tool can be used to inform your IPM plan and help you to time your actions to the critical life stages of a pest.
 The tool currently contains over 140 models for insects, weeds, plant diseases and crops.
 Sign up now at USPest.org/push.

 - Check out the quick overview video here!

-Need an bug identified?
+Need a bug identified?

 - Check out this new list of resources from OSU Extension!